cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 After extracting this, it will loop through and call the function from *Figure 15* to push these share names into the thread struct so the child threads can begin encrypting.

-If scanning SMB for network hosts fail, Conti will just perform a port scan using **CreateIoCompletionPort GetQueuedCompletionStatus, and PostQueuedCompletionStatus**
+If scanning SMB for network hosts fails, Conti will perform just a port scan using **CreateIoCompletionPort GetQueuedCompletionStatus, and PostQueuedCompletionStatus**

 ![alt text](/uploads/Conti31.PNG)